 IT Women Mentoring Program

-The program seeks to encourage the professional development of women who are part of the technical Internet community of Latin America and Caribbean, particularly promoting their involvement in LACNIC's various participation spaces.
+The Program seeks to encourage the professional development of women who are part of the Latin American and Caribbean technical Internet community, particularly promoting their involvement in LACNIC's various participation spaces.

 What does the program offer?